arafay993/hms-app/README.md

 > - ```npm install```.
 > - ```npm start```.

 You will see the client app running on localhost:3000, while your server app running on localhost:8080.
-Additionally you can set the Environment variable for Development/Production on Linux like this ```export NODE_ENV=development```/```export NODE_ENV=production``` and restart the server.
+Additionally you can set the Environment variable for Development/Production on Linux like this ```export NODE_ENV=development```/```export NODE_ENV=production``` and then restart the server.

 ### Developed by